top of page

 What runs do I need to warm up for?

-Warm ups should be used for any of your faster runs like sessions/warm ups.
-If you are going to do a 5k session, tempo or anything which involves faster running then I heavily advice adding doing a good warm up.
+Warm-ups should be used for any of your faster runs like sessions/warm-ups.
+If you are going to do a 5k session, tempo run, or anything that involves faster running then I heavily advise adding a good warm-up.

-I also used to use dynamic stretches, drills and then strides at the end of my easy runs as an extra time to get the benefits these drills and improve my performance.
+I also used to use dynamic stretches, drills, and then strides at the end of my easy runs as an extra time to get the benefits of these drills and improve my performance.
 I found huge benefits to adding these after easy runs.

-Key part of what a warm up does is it gets you physiologically ready to run fast.
-Therefore, you should keep your warm up consistent every time you do it, then you are always mentally ready to run well.
+A key part of what a warm-up does is it gets you physiologically ready to run fast.
+Therefore, you should keep your warm-up consistent every time you do it, so that you are always mentally ready to run well.

 Recent Posts